DOAJ/harvester/README.md

     git commit -m "prep app for development" git push origin master

+Create your virtualenv and activate it

+    virtualenv /path/to/venv
+    source /path/tovenv/bin/activate

+## Installing locally for development

+Either use the requirements.txt file:

+    pip install -r requirements.txt

+Or follow these instructions:

+Install esprit and magnificent octopus (in that order)

+    cd myapp/esprit
+    pip install -e .

+    cd myapp/magnificent-octopus
+    pip install -e .

 To start your application, you'll also need to install it into the virtualenv just this first time

     cd myapp